{{ summaryHeading }}

 Formula Core:

-Equivalent length is the sum of measured duct and the selected allowances.
+Equivalent length is the measured route plus selected fitting and restriction allowances.

-Common 35 ft reference 35 ft 5 ft per 90-degree elbow and 2.5 ft per 45-degree elbow.
-Initial residential screen when the dryer manual is not yet available.
+Common 35 ft reference 35 ft 5 ft per standard 90-degree elbow, 2.5 ft per 45-degree elbow, and 2.5 ft per long-sweep 90-degree elbow.
+Early residential screen when a model-specific dryer table is not available.

-For example, 24 ft of straight duct with three standard 90-degree elbows and one 45-degree elbow under the common basis is 24 + 3 x 5 + 1 x 2.5 = 41.5 ft.
-Against a 35 ft maximum, the route is 6.5 ft over.
-If one 90-degree elbow is replaced with a long-sweep fitting that carries a 2.5 ft allowance, the equivalent length drops to 39 ft, still over the common reference but closer to a manufacturer-specific route budget.
+A route with 24 ft of straight duct, three standard 90-degree elbows, one 45-degree elbow, no flex allowance, and a clean wall hood under the common basis is 24 + (3 x 5) + (1 x 2.5) = 41.5 ft.
+Against a 35 ft maximum, it is 6.5 ft over.
+Replacing one standard 90-degree elbow with a long-sweep elbow at a 2.5 ft penalty lowers the equivalent length to 39 ft, which improves the route but still exceeds the common reference.

 Limitations and Safety Notes:

 Dryer exhaust design is safety-sensitive.
-The result should be checked against the appliance instructions, adopted local code, and the visible condition of the installed duct.
+Use the calculated length as a planning screen, then confirm the actual installation against the appliance instructions, adopted local code, and the duct condition you can inspect.

-• Longer drying time, damp clothes after a normal cycle, unusual heat, or weak outside airflow should trigger cleaning or service.
+• Longer drying time, hot laundry areas, damp clothes after a normal cycle, or weak outside airflow should trigger cleaning or service.

 Worked Examples:

 Manual-backed long route.
-A dryer manual may allow a longer maximum with a smooth metal duct layout.
-In that case, choose Manufacturer chart / custom limit, enter the published maximum, and keep the Placard Note with the installation record.
+A dryer manual may allow a longer maximum for smooth metal duct.
+In that case, use the manufacturer/custom basis, enter the published maximum and fitting penalties, and keep the placard note with the appliance record.

 FAQ:

-What if my calculated route is below the limit but clothes still dry slowly?
+What if the route is below the limit but drying is still slow?

 Treat slow drying as an airflow symptom.
-Clean the lint screen, exhaust duct, exterior hood, and behind-dryer area, then check for crushed flex, sticky dampers, or hidden lint.
+Clean the lint screen, transition duct, exhaust duct, and exterior hood, then check for crushed flex, sticky dampers, or hidden lint.

 Glossary: